-This scheme will be massive in helping Start Up and Scale Up companies survive.
-However, with furloughed workers disallowed from working, companies will fall behind their competitors especially where they are subject to different approaches to support e.g. in USA.
+This scheme has been a massive in helping Start Up and Scale Up companies survive.
+However, with furloughed workers disallowed from working, many companies fell behind their competitors especially where they are subject to different approaches to support e.g. in USA or Australia.